Domestic Violence: What To Know About Intimate Partner Violence

 Are you a survivor of domestic violence?

-How can online counseling support survivors of abuse?
+How can online counseling support survivors of domestic abuse and intimate partner violence?

 Relationships can be difficult and complex.
 However, domestic violence is never acceptable.
 Anyone who is experiencing abuse or mistreatment from their partner is generally heavily urged to exit the relationship.
 However, in some cases, this can be much easier said than done.